Interesting Places in Plymouth

 The bridge on Canal Street that provides this view of the Falls is named after Ted Knight, who starred in the Mary Tyler Moore Show in the 1970s and in the popular film "Caddyshack".
 He grew up on nearby Allen Street.

 Lake Winfield is one of Plymouth's most popular recreational facilities.
-It has a 9-acre pond for fishing, canoeing, and kayaking, encircled by a 0.8 mile walking path.
-There is also a playscape, picnic gazebo, horseshoe pit, bocce court, and tennis courts.
+There are a total of 33 acres to explore, including a 16-acre lake for fishing and non-motorized boating (canoeing and kayaking), encircled by a 0.8 mile walking path.
+Other park amenities include a playscape, picnic gazebo, tennis courts, and bocce court.

 Parking is available off of Holt Street and at Seymour Road.

 The Lock Museum of America is at 230 Main Street, across the street from the original location of the Eagle Lock factory, founded in 1854.
 It has been featured in many travel guides for those seeking unusual sites off the beaten path.